dstnyanalytics/Meridix-Api-Client-Cli/README.md

-﻿# Meridix API Client Command Line Client (CLI)
+﻿# Meridix API Client Command Line Client (CLI) - .NET

-Precompiled binary can be downloaded from https://meridix.co/2xYUPan
+Precompiled windows binary can be downloaded from https://meridix.co/2xYUPan

  ## Usage
  All command are executed through the command line using a verb e.g. MeridixApi.exe VERB-HERE --parameters-here